mtstickney/mtstickney.github.com/content/blog/20160508-standalone_runtime.md

 for deploying client applications, but I wanted to document my work here, as it includes some details and caveats that his method doesn't.

+The goal of this project is to provide a small, standard, self-contained package that can be deployed to include everything you need to run an application.
+The package isn't a customized package that needs to be rebuilt for each application, but can be used generically.
+Runtimes of the appropriate version could even be shared between applications, reducing disk usage and deployment time.

 ## Parts and Pieces

 In addition to the files required for the client to run, and